medendo-ai/frontend-interview/README.md

 ## Challenge Overview

-In this challenge, you will be presented with a frontend codebase that requires review and cleanup.
+In this challenge, you will be presented with a vibe-coded frontend that requires review and cleanup.

 The codebase is a simple transcription app that uses the Web Speech API to transcribe audio.
 Note that the Web Speech API is a free service - it doesn't garuantee privacy.

-However, there are several issues that need to be addressed.
+There are several issues that need to be addressed.

 ## Instructions